course-details-portlet

 Course content

-Given the increasing complexity of energy and environmental challenges that the building sector is facing, Building Performance Simulation (BPS) is an effective tool for supporting the design and operation of high-performance buildings, such as (nearly or net) zero-energy buildings in zero-emission neighborhoods \ positive energy buildings in smart cities.
+Given the increasing complexity of energy and environmental challenges that the building sector is facing, Building Performance Simulation and AI Optimization (BPS-AIO) is an effective tool for supporting the design and operation of high-performance buildings—such as (nearly or net) zero-energy buildings (n/NEBs) in zero-emission neighborhoods (ZENs) and positive energy districts (PEDs) in smart cities.

-BPS combines dynamic energy simulation with computational modeling and draws upon the disciplines of heat transfer, thermodynamics, fluid mechanics, lighting, building technology, thermal and visual comfort, numerical methods, environmental science and human behavior.
+BPS-AIO combines dynamic energy simulation with computational modeling and draws upon disciplines such as heat transfer, thermodynamics, fluid mechanics, lighting, building technology, thermal and visual comfort, numerical methods, environmental science, and human behavior.

 Learning outcome